thumblemonks/riot/README.markdown

     context "a new user" do
       setup { @user = User.new }
       asserts("that it is not yet created") { @user.new_record? }
-      denies("that it is valid") { @user.valid? }
     end

 Notice that you do not define a class anywhere.
 That would be the entire contents of that test file.
+If you wanted to use a `should` instead, you could say this:

+    require 'protest'

+    context "a new user" do
+      setup { @user = User.new }
+      should("not be created") { @user.new_record? }
+    end

+I'm going to use `asserts` for the rest of this introduction, but you should know that you can replace any instance of `asserts` with `should` and nothing would change.

 #### Example: Equality